Darrell Waltrip: Post-Cup Series retirement

 Waltrip fielded a Toyota sponsored by Japanese industrial giant NTN for his Craftsman Truck Series team in 2004.
 David Reutimann drove the truck for the team and earned Rookie of the Year honors that year.
 Waltrip's team expanded to two trucks in 2005.
 In August 2005, the revived Darrell Waltrip Motorsports won its first race, the Toyota Tundra 200 at Nashville Superspeedway with Reutimann driving.
-During the 2007 season, A.J.
-Allmendinger drove the No. 00 Red Bull Toyota but with minimal success.
+During the 2007 season, A. J. Allmendinger drove the No. 00 Red Bull Toyota but with minimal success.
 By years end the team was sold to The Racer's Group, a road racing operation.

 Waltrip has made occasional starts (three or less each year) in the Craftsman Truck Series and Busch Series since his "retirement" in 2000.
 Each of these races have been either at Martinsville Speedway or Indianapolis Raceway Park.

 Waltrip was the honorary starter at the 2007 Food City 500 and was also the honorary starter for the 2008 Gatorade Duel as Gatorade was one of Waltrip's former sponsors.
 He also started/completed a Busch Series race at Martinsville in his brother's "Aaron's Dream Machine" after appearing in ads in 2003–2005 begging his brother to let him drive the Aaron's Dream Machine.

 In 2009, he appeared in commercials for Rejuvenate Auto with his No. 11 Mountain Dew Chevrolet.
 Waltrip also appeared in Fox public service announcements for breast cancer awareness.

 In 2010 and 2011, Waltrip voiced his support for saving the old Nashville Fairgrounds Speedway, now known as simply the Fairgrounds Speedway, in Nashville.
 The speedway was first opened in 1904, and hosted a weekly racing series for decades.
 It is the track where Waltrip first had success at weekly racing events in the 1960s and 70s, winning two track championships and where his first NASCAR victory came May 10, 1975.
 The speedway and adjacent Tennessee State Fairgrounds is located in an urban area of south Nashville, roughly 2 mi from its downtown business district.
 Some residents living close to the speedway have complained of noise and many local politicians have proposed closing the speedway and developing the property.

 Waltrip retired as a race commentator for Fox at the end of the 2019 racing season.
 In March 2011, FOX announced that Waltrip would continue as their lead NASCAR analyst and race commentator through 2014.
 In May 2015, FOX announced that Jeff Gordon would join him and Mike Joy starting in 2016, replacing their long-time broadcast partner Larry McReynolds.

 In 2017, Waltrip announced on his Twitter page that he had undergone a knee replacement from an injury that occurred during the 1991 Pepsi 400.
 This was also mentioned in his Facebook account.

 Waltrip currently owns Honda, Volvo, Subaru, and Buick/GMC automobile dealerships in Franklin, Tennessee, in partnership with his former team owner Rick Hendrick.

+In 2026, Waltrip's family announced that he was diagnosed with frontotemporal dementia and suspected chronic traumatic encephalopathy.